papichoolo/SlackRAG-Bot/README.md

 # Slack RAG Bot

 ## Overview
 The application is a Flask-based web server that integrates a Slack bot with a RAG (Retrieval-Augmented Generation) system for answering questions about uploaded PDF documents.
-It uses the Slack Bolt framework for handling Slack events and the custom RAGSystem for processing PDFs and answering questions.
+It uses the Slack Bolt framework for handling Slack events and the custom RAGSystem for processing PDFs and answering questions

 ## Demo Video